 Overall, I am very well satisfied with the final result on this fiddle.
 I am confident that a buyer will find it a thrill to play.

-This week was a hard one, in terms of getting things done, because I had some repairs to do; but I did complete the varnish prep work on the most recent five-string violin, and then rubbed into it the mineral ground I use to fill the wood pores and prevent excessive varnish saturation.
+Just an update: This week was a hard one, in terms of getting things done, because I had some repairs to do; but I did complete the varnish prep work on the most recent five-string violin, and then rubbed into it the mineral ground I use to fill the wood pores and prevent excessive varnish saturation.

 The mineral ground dried rapidly, allowing me to accomplish the final rubdown before varnishing began: so, this evening, I applied the sealer, which is designed to soak in, and lock the mineral in place, after which the solvent evaporates, leaving only the resin in the wood.
 I rubbed off the excess with a rag and alcohol to make sure no unwanted residue was drying on the surface.

 So, here is how it looks today.
-From here on out, it will be varnish and set-up:
+From here on out, it will be varnish and set-up: It promises to be a great fiddle!
+(And, it did!)

 I always hang the fiddles in the dining room to dry, since we heat with wood, and that is where the woodstove is.
+The room stays warm, especially up near the ceiling.

 This is a pretty accurate view of the color, so far: I intend to use yellow varnish as my base coat(s) to produce a golden glow from within the color-coats.